SAKryukov/remoting-dotnet/article/article.md

 Each method created with `System.Reflection.Emit` should do only one thing: call the corresponding method of the service contract interface implementing class.
 This is important because we don't know statically which method is called, as we receive the request from a client in the form of some data.
 We emit the required methods in the form of [System.Reflection.Emit.DynamicMethod](https://docs.microsoft.com/en-us/dotnet/api/system.reflection.emit.dynamicmethod?view=net-5.0).

 The emitted code is fairly simple: we put the method arguments identified by their types on the evaluation stack and emit a call or a virtual method call.
-As all methods based on an interface are always the instance methods, we also put "this" as the first argument:
+As all methods based on an interface are always the instance methods, we also put `this` as the first argument:

 ~~~{lang=C#}{id=code-reflection-emit}
 static DynamicMethod CreateCaller(System.Type implementor, MethodInfo method)